 Apart from causing an itchy and painful bite, Mexican mosquitoes can spread viruses such as dengue fever, chikungunya and Zika virus.
 It is advised to use an insect repellent containing 50% DEET, wear long loose clothing, and take a plug-in vaporiser.
+We have an Ultimate Bug Kit available to order online.
 All of these will ensure your room stays mosquito free and you, bite free!

 Don’t get the day of the dead diarrhoea

 While Mexican food is delicious, travellers should apply some necessary precautions to prevent picking up stomach bugs which could ruin your holidays.
 We recommend that travellers avoid tap water and ice in their drinks.
 It’s advisable to stick to bottled water only as this reduces your risk.
 Also, do ensure your food is cooked through and served hot.
 To help get prepared, we recommend purchasing one of our Worldwide Gastro Kits.

 Hepatitis A is a viral infection which is spread via contaminated food and water.
 Washing your hands regularly, especially after using the toilet can stop the spread of Hepatitis A. A sensible tip would be to take some alcohol hand gel with you to clean your hands before eating.
 Make sure you have received a vaccination against Hepatitis A before departure.

 There are many celebrations throughout the year in Mexico, such as ‘Revolution Day’ on November 20th.
 Large crowds will gather to celebrate the 1910 revolution anniversary.
 This is a unique celebration for a tourist to experience but unfortunately, large crowds increase your risk of catching and spreading germs.